Look Up Kern County Public Records for Free: Search Anyone

 A mail-in request is initiated with a notarized written inquiry detailing the records needed, a copy of a valid ID, and a money order for the applicable charges.
 These should be mailed to the sheriff’s office address above.

-Queries for warrants may be directed to county agencies such as the Kern County Sheriff’s Office (KCSO), city police departments, and the Superior Court.
 The search for warrants can be further broadened to state and federal resources such as the State of California Department of Justice.

 A screenshot of the most wanted list that has mugshots, and the dataset of the absconders displays information such as warrant numbers, what they are wanted for, and physical descriptors.